Maryland Crab & Oyster Trail: Upper Eastern Shore

 The paved Cross Island Trail on Kent Island is a favorite place for biking and enjoying bay breezes.

 Travel through the town of North East to Elk Neck State Park for a wooded camping experience on a peninsula high above the Chesapeake Bay.
 Access the bay from Rogue’s Harbor on the Elk River.
-Swim in the North East River and hike to Turkey Point Lighthouse, which is perched on a 100-foot tall bluff at the head of the bay with sweeping views of the Susquehanna River Flats.
+Swim in the North East River and hike to Turkey Point Lighthouse, which is perched on a 100-foot tall bluff at the head of the bay.

 A commercial crabber will typically set 50 to 200 crab pots a day.
 A crab pot is a square trap, which is baited and thrown into the water.
 The pot is attached to a rope that is then attached to a buoy or dock.
 The crabs are harvested every day or two.